 The authors thank current and former Kieft Lab members for thoughtful discussions and technical assistance.
 We thank members of the Das and Yoon Labs at Stanford and Seoul University for their help in implementing HiTRACE software.
 The expression vectors for BdRppH and KlXrn1 were gifts of Dr Joel Belasco at the Skirball Institute, New York University School of Medicine and Dr Liang Tong at Columbia University, respectively.
 JSK is an Early Career Scientist of the Howard Hughes Medical Institute.

-- Timothy Nilsen, Reviewing Editor, Case Western Reserve University, United States
+- Timothy Nilsen, Case Western Reserve University, United States

 - Received: November 15, 2013